gjbex/IO-performance/source-code/text-data/README.md

    text files, each containing a number of lines of text.
 It also creates the necessary files for the benchmarks.
 1. `create_data.slurm`: Slurm script that runs the `create_data.sh` script.
+1. `datasets.ipynb`: Jupyter notebook that demonstrates how to use the `datasets` package from Huggingface to read text files.

 ### Baseline